PayMeService/payme-jsapi/Readme.md

 >
 > This information is related only to "protected" fields, which were created with [Hosted Fields Integration manager](#hosted-fields-integration-type) via .create(...) and .mount(...) call.
 >
-> In case you are going to use your own markup/widget/etc. for additional fields (First name, Last name, Email, Phone number, Social ID) then you are free to use any CSS code to style them.
+> In case you are going to use your own markup/widget/etc. for any additional fields (first name, last name, email, phone number, social ID) then you are free to use any CSS code to style them.

 #### Hosted fields integration interaction